Challenge

 -

-- Confused about whether certain type of issue can be scheduled on available time. -
+- Confused about availability of certain issue -

 Low Effort